thomas-xza/COMP16321_python_game/README.md

 redrawAll() takes the current state and makes graphical actions based on it.

+This is originally from a template piece of code which displays a simple timer, on the Carnegie Mellon University website.
 Note that there are some quirks inside the CMU template, such as using an object of an empty class to store all state data, which seems to be a workaround for shorter syntax than using a Python dictionary.

+A few extra touches have been thrown in, such as using Python's `subprocess` library to play sounds via Linux's `aplay`, and upscaling an animated pixel `.gif` and adjusting the background to be transparent.

 ##  Specification